- Purchase the complete Expat Arrivals Chile Guide (PDF)

 Santiago, Chile's vibrant capital, is an incredibly picturesque city.
 High-rise buildings, shopping centres and sprawling urban developments are set against the spectacular backdrop of the Andes Mountains.
 The city is a regional business hub.
 It generates a large portion of the country's GDP and is home to the regional headquarters for many multinational companies.
-Santiago also has an extensive transport network with a great subway and bus system connecting all parts of the city, including its airport, city parks, bicycle tracks, sports parks, museums and the Central Railway Station.
+Santiago also has an extensive transport network, with a great subway and bus system connecting all parts of the city.

-While Chile doesn't have a distinctive cuisine, it boasts an incredible variety of dishes of various meats and vegetables.
-With over 3,900 miles (6,400km) of coastline including its islands, Chile is seafood heaven.
-In fact, it's among the world's largest producers of salmon, while oysters and shellfish are also common.
-Chile is also a large fruit producer and avocado is a staple.
-Chilean wines hold their own on the world markets against those from France, Australia, California and South Africa.
+While Chile doesn't have a distinctive cuisine, expats can look forward to the incredible variety of dishes on offer throughout the country.
+With over 3,900 miles (6,400km) of coastline, Chile is a seafood paradise.
+Chilean wines also hold their own on the world markets against those from France, Australia, California and South Africa.

 Expat life in Chile is vibrant and fun-filled.
 With great living standards, beautiful surroundings and a welcoming local population, many expats choose to extend their time in the country, a sure sign that Chile is an ideal choice for a home away from home.